 Symonds penned the poem in remembrance of Arcadie (aka Arkady)—the domicile of pastoral Pan, the Greek god of wildness (including fleshly felicities)—and in memoriam “for a lost love, and a lost paradise.”2 But Symonds may as well have conferred upon his verse a moniker mourning the passing of the Napoleonic Code, which allowed homosexual acts (by omission).
 Wolf chronicles how British law moved from looking the other way to looky-loo to lock-’em-up for four decades prior to the arrest of Oscar Wilde in 1895.
 Drawing on others’ as well as her own confirmatory research she argues that Wilde’s was not the “defining moment” of prosecution.
 Rather, his two-year penalty was but the most famous of a “lost history” of “far longer sentences at hard labor for sodomy, penal servitude for life, and even executions […] meted out to men who loved men, and even to young boys,” an “escalation” that began by 1857, two years before Symonds began his rhymes.3

 The next year, 1897, the konträre Geschlechtsgefühl (in German) became something less loose—Sexual Inversion (in English).4 But with this, mm…, outing Ellis demoted Symonds’s essay from Chapter 3 to the Appendix while retaining him as coauthor on the title page of what was to be the first in a series by Ellis on the psychology of sex, as Prof. Butler notes.
-Due to a protest by Symonds’s family, Ellis dropped both his essay and his byline from a second edition of Sexual Inversion.
+Due to a protest by Symonds’s family, Ellis dropped both Symonds’s essay and byline from a second edition of Sexual Inversion.
 Meddling aside, Butler shows how Problem subsequently had a life of its own, sometimes being paired with Symonds’s A Problem in Modern Ethics (1891), as it is in my own copy.5 The latter essay “brought the word homosexual, recently coined in German, into English-language print for the very first time,” according to the JHU introduction to Symonds.

-Having spent a lot of time in bookstores looking for items of a niche appeal I don’t have to imagine the delight experienced by librarian Gabrielle Dean when late last year she stumbled upon what is thought to be only the sixth extant copy of Symonds’s little dry run.
+Having spent a lot of time in bookstores myself looking for items of a niche appeal, I don’t have to imagine the delight experienced by librarian Gabrielle Dean when late last year she stumbled upon what is thought to be only the sixth extant copy of Symonds’s little dry run.
 Dean is William Kurrelmeyer Curator of Rare Books and Manuscripts at JHU’s Sheridan Libraries.
 The item, at an antiquarian seller’s website, also included two letters: the first a one-page presentation missive to Sir Richard Francis Burton, whom Symonds had met; the second, Burton’s four-page reply.

 The book and bonus were listed by at least mid October, asking price: $45,000.
 Time to check the Sheridan’s accessions fund balance.
 To think that it might slip into a private collection…